ayxos/wedding_node/README.md

  - Responsive (using media queries)

 # Lock screen
-The system provides a code to enter, ino rder to avoid uncomfortable visitors, keeping private
+The system provides a code to enter, in order to avoid uncomfortable visitors, keeping it private
 ![ScreenShot](http://i57.tinypic.com/2ebu105.png)

 # Main page with Floating navbar